mattgiguere/mattgiguere.github.io/_posts/2015-03-26-setting-up-python-on-ec2.md

 tags: python, mpi4py, mcmc, aws, amazon, ec2, starcluster
 ---

 In a [previous post][AwsStarclusterBlog], I described how to setup a cluster using the Amazon EC2 service and the starcluster package.
-In this post I will describe getting Python and MPI up and running on a [Starcluster][StrClstr] cluster instance on Amazon EC2.
+In this post I will describe getting Python code up and running on a [Starcluster][StrClstr] cluster instance on Amazon EC2 with MPI.

 ####Starting up the cluster